bslockhart/Brians-Employee-Tracker/README.md

 3. Open command prompt and run: npm install
 4. To start the application, load it up in your IDE type in terminal: node app
 5. From there, you can choose how you want to view, retrieve, delete and edit the SQL data through a sequence of command line prompts.
+6. Initialize the NPM registry using: ```npm init -y```
+7. Navigate to the .env file provided in this repository and edit the empty strings for 'user' and 'password' to contain your MySQL login information.
+8. Run ```mysql -u root -p``` to login into sql.
+9. Run the following code lines to initialize the database and pre-populate its tables:
+- ```source db/db.sql```
+- ```source db/schema.sql```
+- ```source db/seeds.sql```
+10. Install the required packages using: 'npm i'
+11. Call the application using: node app
+12. Enjoy the Application

 ### User Story
 * AS A business owner